kognifai/Kognifai/README.md

 Being an open digital ecosystem Koginfai enables its users to collect, store, analyze, and apply the data (which is generate using KONGSBERG and third-party systems).

 The Kognifai ecosystem consists of:
--an IoT Platform
+- an IoT Platform
--a sensor database
+- a sensor database
--analytic services
+- analytic services
--web application framework
+- web application framework
--network infrastructure
+- network infrastructure
--identity management
+- identity management
--container and hosting services
+- container and hosting services
--machine learning platform
+- machine learning platform
--APIs
+- APIs
--storage
+- storage
--self-service management portals
+- self-service management portals

 In this documentaion portal you will find documentation on each components, SDK documentation and examples on how to get started developing Kognifai App, Services and Connectors.